elasmo4/Biodiversity-Dashboard/README.md

 <h5>Features and Tests</h5>

-> Biodiversity-Dashboard provides a clickable dashboard
+> Biodiversity-Dashboard provides a clickable dashboard and
 >
 > Visitors should check that the dashboard displays upon launching URL
 >